andref15/G4mvc/README.md

 `<a g4-action="MVC.Home.Index()">Home</a>`

 ### Configuration
-You can provide a JSON config file to change some of the defaults G4mvc uses.
+You can provide a JSON config file named g4mvc.json to change some of the defaults G4mvc uses.

     {
       "HelperClassName": "MVC",